A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Background and Model

 \section{Background and Model}

 We begin with the geometric amoebot model for programmable matter.
 We then define some properties of particle systems and discuss what it means for a particle system to be compressed.
-We conclude with an overview of Markov chains, which form the basis for our algorithm for compression to be presented in Section~\ref{sec:markov_chain}.